OscarAspelin95/bioinformatics_with_rust/src/main/kmers/3_bit_shift_encoding.md

 ```

 ### Bit masks
 Bit masks can be used to manipulate a binary number certain ways.
-In our context, we'll use it to mask certain parts of our storage integer to ensure proper kmer length.
-Say we have inserted three Gs (0b101010), but we want to "mask" the upper two bits (the "oldest" G) because our kmer size is 2.
+In our context, we'll use it to mask certain parts of our storage integer to ensure proper kmer length `k`.
+Say we have inserted three Gs `0b101010`, but we want to "mask" the upper two bits (the "oldest" `G`) because `k=2`.
 Masking the upper two bits is the same as saying we only want to keep the lower 4 bits (two Gs).

 For this, we'll use the AND operator, which only returns 1 if both bits at a given position in our numbers are 1.
 This way, we can use 1 for every bit we want to keep, and 0 for the rest.